yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 ## End Goals

-- A machine-learning framework for discovering and verifying induced by scientific laws` in high-dimensional `observation` space.
+- A machine-learning framework for discovering and verifying induced by scientific laws in `high-dimensional observation` space.
+- - What might be missed in current Theoretical Laws?

 ```
-Original experiment test:
+Experiment test:
   - Can the model determine whether X=(q,v,a) is physical?

-Extended experiment test:
+Future work - experiment test:
   - Can the model learn the nonlinear Hamiltonian flow as a linear operator in observable space?
 ```